Tokyo Weather

 Average temperature: 16-21°C (60.8-69.8°F)

 In early autumn, the weather is still hot and wet.
 As time goes on, the temperature gradually drops; the weather becomes cool and Tokyo embraces another good season for traveling around.
-In autumn you can appreciate the leaf color changing from green to red, yellow...
-Same as spring, woolen coat and hat are needed for colder night time.
+In autumn you can appreciate the color of leaves changing from green to red, yellow...
+Same as spring, trench coat and hat are needed for colder night time.
 In daytime, hoodie, blouse and a regular overcoat are enough most of the time.
 In late autumn, thermal coat and jacket are better for you to protect yourself from the coldness; sweater pants and jeans are good, too.

-Best things to do:
+Best Things to Do:

-2. Appreciating the red maple leaves and yellow ginkgo leaves in Meiji Jingu Gaien and Showa Memorial Park.
+1. Appreciating the red maple leaves in Shinjuku Gyoen National Garden and yellow ginkgo leaves in Meiji Jingu Gaien and Showa Memorial Park.

 Red Leaves in Autumn